jaitl/jaitl.github.io/content/post/2021/10/01/kotlin-reflection-recipes.md

 println(kType) // kotlin.collections.List<kotlin.String>
 ```

-There are another ways how to get KType.
+There are other ways how to get KType.
 Here, I gave you several examples to show basic principles.

 ## Recipe 3: Refined paremeter
 Save metadata....